Cosmetic Acupuncture and Chinese Medicine Dermatology at Zi Zai Dermatology

 In this article, I’ll describe my experience and then allow acupuncturist Terry Fox and Zi Zai owner Diana Hermann to explain their modalities in more detail.
 Spoiler alert: they work with the body in a holistic way to allow your beauty to shine through and are, thus and therefore, completely awesome.

 A cosmetic acupuncture session is like a standard acupuncture session.
-Terry begins by having you fill out a detailed intake form and then discusses it with you so that he understands your goals and health status.
-He then starts the session by asking how you are feeling and then taking your pulse and inspecting your tongue.
+Terry begins by asking you to fill out a detailed intake form and then discusses it with you so that he understands your goals and health status.
+He then starts the session by asking how you are feeling, taking your pulse, and inspecting your tongue.
 Based on this information, Terry formulates a plan.

 During the needle work, Terry allows his patients to set the pace.
 During some sessions, I took a refreshing nap.
 During others, we had fun discussions about his culinary creations, beard competitions, sci fi, his “Get Foxy” podcast, and so on.
 In addition to the needle work, Terry does energy work using tuning forks and Qi Gong.
 He also ends the session with a facial tea and moisturizers from the Zi Zai collection.
 I left each session feeling relaxed and rejuvenated.

 I did a course of treatment that consisted of 15 sessions and could not be more pleased with the results.
 I noticed that my skin tone evened out and the redness on my cheeks disappeared.
 Some of the fine lines around my eyes diminished and my jawline also became firmer.
 Since Terry treated my whole person, I feel better and more energetic.

 My goal was not to look 20 years younger, but to be the best version of my 50-year old self, which we accomplished.
 WHOOT!
 To age gracefully, I also watch my diet, which could best be described as organic Mediterranean, exercise regularly, connect with others, and manage my stress.